crmne/paolino.me/_posts/2023-07-11-crimson-lake-at-tante-frizzante.md

 My set list for the night was a hand-picked selection of tracks that ranged from the timeless classics to the latest chart-toppers.
 It began with the evocative 'Arms' by Model Man and traversed a sonic landscape that included Jessie Ware's infectious 'Free Yourself', the foot-tapping italo disco beats of 'Disco Siderale' by Peter LC, and the synth-driven euphoria of 'Maelstrom' by Ben Böhmer.

 One of the evening's high points was Todd Terje's 'Delorean Dynamite (Disco Mix)', a track that seemed to resonate with the crowd's energy.
-The set continued to build with tracks like 'Mauro Picasso' by Adana Twinsand 'More Than Human (Antic Remix)' by Luttrell.
+The set continued to build with tracks like 'Mauro Picasso' by Adana Twins and 'More Than Human (Antic Remix)' by Luttrell.

 As the evening matured, the grooves got deeper with a blend of tracks that included Lane 8 & Tinlicker's 'Anthracite', Yotto's 'Just Over', and Damiano Von Erckert's '3pianos'.
 The climax was a rapturous play of 'Gotta Let You Go' by Dominica that sent everyone into a frenzy.